 2021: Album cover illustration for Zinske’s Horseface Josey single.

-2019: Tardigrade, illustration commission for Echo Lad’s band logo.
+2019: Tardigrade, illustration for Echo Lad’s band logo.

 2019: Digital collage for back cover of Seagull’s Thrown Voice CD and Sega Genesis cartridge.